BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_PostProcesses.md

 * vignetteColor: Color4 value to define the overall color
 * vignetteBlendMode: BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_MULTIPLY or BABYLON.ImageProcessingPostProcess.VIGNETTEMODE_OPAQUE

+All features can be turned on and off with the following booleans:
+* colorCurvesEnabled
+* vignetteEnabled
+* cameraToneMappingEnabled

 You can find a demo of the vignette here: https://www.babylonjs-playground.com/debug.html#J9H084#7

+The image processing post process is also included in a rendering pipeline: the DefaultRenderingPipeline.
+This pipeline adds support for FXAA and bloom on top of the image processing.
+You can find a complete interactive demo here: https://www.babylonjs-playground.com/#Y3C0HQ

+You can turn pipeline features on and off with the following booleans:
+* fxaaEnabled
+* bloomEnabled
+* imageProcessingEnabled

 * **Refraction**: apply a refraction texture: